 A hospital can be a frenetic environment where the unexpected can happen at any moment, sometimes with patients’ lives hanging in the balance.
 Whether they are performing surgery on the victims of accidents or treating sufferers with chronic illnesses, a clinician’s time is best spent on caring for the patient and not on dealing with situations related to their surroundings.

 The operating room is the prime example of a hospital space where everyone from the anesthesiologist to the surgeon to the nurses must all be on top of their game to give the patient the best chance of a successful surgery and treatment outcome.
-With so much at stake, these clinicians should only have to focus on making sure they do their job right, and not on tangent, but essential factors related to their environment like operating room temperature and humidity.
+With so much at stake, these clinicians should only have to focus on making sure they do their job right, and not on a tangent, but essential factors related to their environments like operating room temperature and humidity.

 While it may seem rather incidental, the climate inside of surgical suites must be exact in order to facilitate successful operations and to meet the design requirements defined by the American Society of Healthcare Engineering or ASHRAE Standard 170.
 The standard provides guidance on airflow, temperature, and humidity for healthcare facilities.
 When not properly controlled, these climate-related factors can fluctuate within an operating room and affect the probability of a positive patient outcome.